ARM-software/arm-trusted-firmware/docs/user-guide.md

     BL3-1.
 This option defaults to the value of `DEBUG` - i.e. by default this is only enabled for a debug build of the firmware.

+*   `ASM_ASSERTION`: This flag determines whether the assertion checks within assembly source files are enabled or not.
+This option defaults to the value of `DEBUG` - i.e. by default this is only enabled for a debug build of the firmware.

 ### Creating a Firmware Image Package

 FIPs are automatically created as part of the build instructions described in